-If the link is considered unsafe, what happens depends on the configuration defined by your administrator.
+- If the link is considered unsafe, the messages a user receives depends on the settings configured by the administrator.

-- If the administrator has configured the account to block unsafe URLs when they are detected, users are not taken to the URL's destination.
-Instead they receive the following notification in their browser:
+- If the account has been configured to block all unsafe URLs when they are detected, users are not taken to the URL's destination site.
+Instead, they receive the notification displayed on the right in their browser.

 The threat is displayed, but users have no option but to close the browser window.
-They can click on the Click Here for More Information link in the dialog to display details of why the link was considered unsafe.
+They can click on the Show More link in the dialog for more information on why the link was considered unsafe.

-- If the administrator has configured their account to warn users when an unsafe link is detected, the user is not taken to the original destination.
-Instead they receive the following notification in their browser, allowing them to choose whether it is safe to proceed:
+- If the account has been configured to warn users when an unsafe link is detected, the user is not taken to the original destination.
+Instead, they receive the following notification in their browser, allowing them to choose whether it's safe to proceed:

 The threat is displayed, but users have the option to click on the Accept Risk and Continue button.
 Safety Tips will also appear at random within these messages to provide additional security information.
 Users can click on the Previous or Next buttons to view more tips.